 Do you know how healthy your heart is?
 Our free Heart Risk Assessment can help you pinpoint your personal risk factors for heart disease so you can start taking steps to decrease them today.

 If you or someone in your family experiences chest pain, one of our many Medical City Healthcare emergency locations or Accredited Chest Pain Centers has you covered.
-With average wait times posted online, if you do have an emergency, you can spend less time waiting and more time on the moments that matter most.
+Find a fast Medical City ER near you or visit Medical City Virtual Care for non-emergency medical treatment from your computer or smartphone.

 The post Heartburn or Heart Attack?
 How to Save Your Own Life. appeared first on LifeSigns.